 Java is one of the most popular languages for developing highly secured desktop or web applications.
-For writing java programs, most developers prefer an integrated development environment aka IDE.
+For writing Java programs, most developers prefer an integrated development environment aka IDE.

-Let’s first discuss what exactly is a Java IDE and why do we even need it.
+Let’s first discuss what exactly is a Java IDE and why we even need it.
 As you must have known we can write Java programs in a simple text editor also then why do Java developers use Java ide?
 The answer is simple, efficiency.
 IDEs are basically used for writing code in a much more efficient manner.
 It increases the efficiency of a developer by providing different features like validating errors while you are writing your code.

 What is a Java IDE?

 IDE stands for Integrated Development Environment and it provides various functionalities which make the life of a developer much easier.

 Java IDEs are the IDEs that are developed for making the process of building any java application much faster and easier.
 It provides you with various functionalities, one of them is smart code completion.
 It may seem like a small advantage but these kinds of features really speed up the process of writing java programs.
 Other than shortcuts, IDE provides a fancy source code editor, text highlighting feature, various build automation tools, a debugger (Tool that is used to see the stepwise flow of the source code), some code snippets and so much more.